All Episodes

 How many different caffeinated drinks do you have after lunch?

-A none.
+A, none.

-B, one to two, C, three to four, or D, five or more caffeinated drinks.
+Or D, five or more caffeinated drinks.

 And just to be clear, that includes coffee and tea and soda and energy drinks.